thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 const element3 = <input type="button" disabled={false} />;
 ```

+- Which JSX tags are equivalent?
 - How many `ReactElement` objects are created?
 - What are their `type`, `props`, and `children`?
-- Which two JSX tags are equivalent?

 ### Ternary attribute expressions